ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - Advertising can be used to target very specific audiences.
 - Advertising on social media include paid promotions.
-- Tools provided by the networks, third party social management tools and website analytics tools can be used measure success.
+- Tools provided by the networks, third party social management tools and website analytics tools can be used to measure success.
 - Avoid making a sales pitch and don't spread too thin across too many networks.